JuliaLang/www.julialang.org/downloads/platform.md

 Instructions will be added here as more linux distributions start including julia.
 If your Linux distribution is not listed here, you should still be able to run julia by building from source.
 See the [Julia README](https://github.com/JuliaLang/julia/blob/master/README.md) for more detailed information.

-### Ubuntu
-A [PPA](https://launchpad.net/~staticfloat/+archive/juliareleases) (Personal Package Archive) is provided for Ubuntu systems to allow for automatic updating to the latest stable version of Julia.
-To use this PPA and install julia on Ubuntu 12.04 or later, run the following commands:

-    sudo add-apt-repository ppa:staticfloat/juliareleases
-    sudo add-apt-repository ppa:staticfloat/julia-deps
-    sudo apt-get update
-    sudo apt-get install julia

 ### Fedora/RHEL/CentOS/SL/OEL
 A [Copr repository](https://copr.fedoraproject.org/coprs/nalimilan/julia/) is provided for Fedora, RHEL, CentOS, Scientific Linux and Oracle Enterprise Linux systems to allow for automatic updating to the latest stable version of Julia.